 Tier lists tell you who is strong.
 This section helps you figure out who is strong for you.

-Enchanters (Milio, Sona, Soraka, Karma, Lulu) suit players who want to win by protecting and amplifying their carries.
+Enchanters (Lulu, Sona, Milio, Soraka, Karma) suit players who want to win by protecting and amplifying their carries.
 You need good positioning, awareness of your ADC’s cooldowns, and the discipline to not overextend.
-Enchanters are the best choice in a meta where your team has a hyper-carry who needs to survive long enough to deal damage.
+In patch 26.13 — with Caitlyn, Aphelios, and Kog’Maw all strong — enchanters are having a moment.

-Engage tanks (Leona, Nautilus, Alistar, Braum) suit players who want to set the pace and create kills.
+Engage tanks (Rell, Leona, Alistar, Braum) suit players who want to set the pace and create kills.
 You initiate, your team follows.
 Communication helps, but knowing when an enemy is overextended is a skill that transfers between all engage champions.

-Mage supports (Zyra, Lux, Veigar) suit players comfortable with skill shots and who want to deal damage rather than enable carries.
-They punish immobile ADC matchups and scale into relevant team-fight damage.
-Higher risk, higher reward.
+Mage supports (Seraphine, Lux, Zyra) suit players comfortable with skill shots and who want to deal damage rather than enable carries.
+They punish immobile ADC matchups and scale into relevant team-fight damage — and Seraphine is the single best support in the game right now.

 Hook supports (Thresh, Blitzcrank) are the playmaking picks.
 You win or lose on the strength of your individual hooks and the timing of your reads.